onetarek/wp-ad-guru/readme.txt

 	- Before Footer
 	- After Footer

-2.   **Widgets -** by using widgets you can set zones to sidebars to show banners.
+2.   **Widgets -** By using widgets you can set zones to sidebars to show banners.
 3.   **PHP Code -** by adding PHP code to your theme files you can show a zone or a single ad.
 4.   **SHORTCODE -** Use a shortcode in post content to show a zone or a single ad.